Quentin Peterson

-Quentin Level "Q. J." Peterson Jr. (born October 12, 1994) is an American professional basketball player for the Illawarra Hawks of the Australian National Basketball League (NBL).
+Quentin Level "Q. J." Peterson Jr. (born October 12, 1994) is an American professional basketball player for Pizza Bulls Bordo Bandırma of the Basketbol Süper Ligi (BSL).
 He played college basketball for the VMI Keydets.

 Early life

 Peterson attended Hedgesville High School in Hedgesville, West Virginia, where he averaged 21 points, six rebounds and four assists per game as a senior in 2011–12.
 He played a prep season at Massanutten Military Academy in Woodstock, Virginia in 2012–13.

 College career

 Peterson signed to play college basketball for the VMI Keydets.

 As a freshman in 2013–14, Peterson averaged 19.0 points and 5.6 rebounds per game and was named to the Big South Conference All-Freshman Team and earned second-team All-Big South.

 As a sophomore in 2014–15, Peterson scored in double figures in 16 of VMI's first 18 games, including seven games of 20 or more points, but his shooting took a hit.
 He went 32 for 123 from the field (26 percent), including 10 of 61 (16.4 percent) from 3-point range, in a seven-game span from December 22 to January 14.
 Following VMI's 75–63 loss at UNCG on January 14, 2015, a contest in which he scored eight points on 2-for-11 shooting with three rebounds in 30 minutes, Peterson suffered a mental breakdown and missed the rest of the season with a medical furlough.

 Peterson returned to the team for his junior year in 2015–16 and led the league in scoring (19.6 ppg) and was named first-team All-SoCon.

 Peterson declared for the 2016 NBA draft but ultimately returned to VMI.
 As a senior in 2016–17, he was named first-team All-SoCon by the media and second-team All-SoCon by the coaches.
 He averaged 19.6 points, 6.5 rebounds, and 2.4 assists per game.